Palmer & Co, Sydney, New South Wales © Destination NSW

 By Paul Chai

-No matter what your poison is – tiki drinks served by waiters in Hawaiian shirts, niche bottles of whisky or tap beers that live in a jiving juke joint – Sydney has a hidden bar for you.
+Disguised entrances, dark interiors and enviable cocktail lists – Sydney's hidden bar scene going strong.
 The city has embraced the old-fashioned speakeasy style of bar, and they're packed with drinkers who love a good time.

-This recent addition to Sydney's speakeasies likes to stay off the radar, with no website and no menu online (just a limited Instagram presence).
-Jack’s is a well-kept secret, with a dark interior covered in vintage band posters, private booths and a long bar illuminated by retro Victorian light shades.
-They are big fans of classic drinks, and you'll get a perfectly made margarita.
-Food runs to fried chicken with a hint of honey and classic steak frites.
+With no website and no menu online (just a limited Instagram presence), this place is likely to stay off the radar.
+Jack’s is a well-kept secret, with a dark interior covered in vintage band posters and a long bar illuminated by retro Victorian light shades.
+They are big fans of classic cocktails, and offer a scrumptious menu of bar snacks.

 Unmarked from outside, low lit within, and with a wall of whisky that requires a tall ladder to get to the top shelf stuff, The Baxter Inn is the perfect spot for a whisky sour and some free pretzels (the only bar snacks on offer).
 There is even a speakeasy-within-a-speakeasy here in the form of the concealed Whisky Room, where the really good stuff lives.

 Earl's hides behind the facade of the old Betta Meats butchery that used to operate here.
-Now, when you push through the front door, rather than smallgoods and quality meat you get big flavours in the quality cocktails slung from behind the raucous bar.
-Framed photos, exposed brick and a dark wood bar form the simple decor, but you come to Earl’s for the company.
+Now, when you push through the front door, expect quality cocktails rather than quality meat.
+Framed photos, exposed ceiling beams and a dark wood bar form the simple decor, but you come to Earl’s for the company.
 This loud and fun joint models itself on a down-home American bar but with upmarket drinks.
 Pick something with bourbon in it and you can't go wrong.

-One of the more high-concept modern speakeasy entries – you squeeze past the faux sweat shop on street level, down a dark staircase to the bar below – Stitch is packed full of old Singer sewing machines, spools of thread and ornate metal dividers in booths that echo the old machine's design.
+One of the more high-concept modern speakeasy entries – you squeeze past the faux seamstress on street level, down a dark staircase to the bar below – Stitch is packed full of old Singer sewing machines, spools of thread and ornate metal dividers in booths that echo the old machine's design.
 It's a whisky joint, so grab an old fashioned.
-If you are in need of a bite, the food is American-inspired heart-cloggers such as posh hot dogs and mac 'n' cheese balls.
+If you are in need of a bite, the food is American-inspired; burgers, hot dogs and bar snacks are all on offer.

-Tilly Devine, infamous Sydney brothel madam and organised crime boss, would have been running speakeasies back in her day, but her modern namesake is an altogether more sophisticated, and less scary, proposition.
-Down a Darlinghurst laneway the Love, Tilly Devine set-up is simple: white-washed brick, top-end charcuterie and lovingly selected wines.
-Grab the prime spot at the window and tour the world via the 300-strong wine list, none of which you can go wrong with.
+Tilly Devine, infamous Sydney brothel madam and organised crime boss, would have been running speakeasies back in her day, but her modern namesake is an altogether more sophisticated proposition.
+Down a Darlinghurst laneway the Love, Tilly Devine set-up is simple: white-washed brick, refined share plates and lovingly selected wines.
+Grab the prime spot at the window and tour the world via the 300-strong wine list.